 Note: Clustered standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1.
 Note: Cluster robust standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1.
 Education and health are for children who were below age 12 in 1985 and had a head of household working full time.
 Other covariates include parental age, full-time status, education, race, industry, occupation, marital status, and the household’s urban status.
 Education regressions are only for children who work full time.

 To what extent does the effect of parents’ unionism show up in other measures of socioeconomic well-being of offspring?
-We examine this question by estimating variants of equation (3) that replace offspring income with measures of education attainment and health, as reported by individuals on a 1 to 5 scale that we code so that 5 = excellent health and 1 = poor health status.
-In Table 5, the results for the education measure show that for offspring having a union father, the highest grade completed even with the same family income (columns 1 and 2) substantially increases.
-Columns 3 and 4 of Table 5 give the results for the health measure of offspring.
+This question is examined by estimating variants of equation (3) that replace offspring income with measures of education attainment and health, as reported by individuals on a 1 to 5 scale that is coded so that 5 = excellent health and 1 = poor health status.
+In table 5, the results for the education measure show that for offspring having a union father, the highest grade completed even with the same family income (columns 1 and 2) substantially increases.
+Columns 3 and 4 of table 5 give the results for the health measure of offspring.
 The health status of offspring is positively associated with both father’s and mother’s union status.
 The results hold with the addition of family income.
 This may reflect health care and childcare benefits that unions provide to their members.
 Higher education attainment and better health status of offspring of union parents will also contribute to higher lifetime earnings of offspring.

 Given the many pathways by which educated and skilled workers pass on economic advantages to their children, it is important to determine whether the union parents’ effect on offspring income is stronger among more educated and skilled workers or among less educated and skilled workers.
 In the former case, the union effect would reduce relative mobility associated with education and skill while in the latter case the union effect would increase relative mobility.

-We examine this issue by dividing our sample into fathers with no college education and fathers with at least some college education and between fathers in blue-collar occupations compared to fathers in white-collar occupations.
-We use this educational cutoff because it maximizes sample size in the high- and low-skill groups.
-We then estimate equations (3) and (4) for these groups.
-The results in Table 6 show that the union
+This issue is examined by dividing the sample into fathers with no college education and fathers with at least some college education and between fathers in blue-collar occupations compared to fathers in white-collar occupations.
+This educational cutoff is used because it maximizes sample size in the high- and low-skill groups.
+Equations (3) and (4) are then estimated for these groups.
+The results in table 6 show that the union

 effect in raising the income of offspring is concentrated among the children of fathers with less education and blue-collar jobs.
-While one potential explanation is the large union wage premium for low-skilled workers (Hirsch and Schumacher, 1998), the inclusion of the father’s labor income variable, which should reflect the wage premium, still leaves a sizable independent union effect.
+While one potential explanation is the large union wage premium for low-skilled workers (Hirsch and Schumacher 1998), the inclusion of the father’s labor income variable, which should reflect the wage premium, still leaves a sizable independent union effect.

 Living in a Higher Union Density Community

-We examine next the link between the rate of unionization in the geographic community in which young persons were raised and their future income, conditional on their parents’
+The link between the rate of unionization in the geographic community in which young persons were raised and their future income, conditional on their parents’

 Table 6: Estimated effect of fathers’ unionism and income on log (offspring income),